arnold518/ai-study/mfdnn/1/README.md

-# Examples of GD and SGD
+# Solving Least Squares Problem with GD and SGD

 For the least squares problem